sci-42ver/SICP_SDF/sicp_notes.md

 Review the top comment and the 2 tests.
-Give one sample implementation. remove one wrong comment contents and add one notice review the top 2 comment seqs.
+Give one sample implementation. remove one wrong comment contents and add one notice review the top 2 comment seqs. add one description based on the reference from the book
 ```
   - IMHO wiki always have many redundant comments for some easy exercises
     like 2.1, etc.